ais-recognition/recognizer/README.md

 - [x] recognition in new thread with voice file specified in message payload
 - [x] train speakers model with given voice
 - [x] test recognition of trained model
-- [ ] voice transfer by mqtt payload?(try..)
+- [x] voice transfer by mqtt payload?(try..)
     - [x] receive bytearray(sent by mock-speaker), save to file
     - [x] pass the file to GStreamer(restricted by the implementation of voiceid)
-    - [ ] receive bytearray sent from iOS client
+    - [x] receive bytearray sent from iOS client
-- [ ] rewrite the method to add/modify voice model!
+- [x] rewrite the method to add/modify voice model!
+    - [x] merge voice models of single speaker
-- [ ] handle name duplicates
+- [ ] post to server
 - [ ] handle name whitespace
 - [ ] message retain